The Fluorescent Veil: A Stealthy and Effective Physical Adversarial Patch Against Traffic Sign Recognition: Evaluation

-\textbf{Impact of vehicle speed.} To investigate the impact of vehicle speed on \sysname attacks, we measure the success rate of attacks at various speeds.
-For detection, we perform generative attacks on Yolov3 and Faster R-CNN.
+\textbf{Impact of vehicle speed.} For detection, we perform generative attacks on Yolov3 and Faster R-CNN.
 For classification, we apply misrecognition attacks to four classification models.
 As shown in \autoref{tab:performance_speed}, Yolov3 consistently shows higher ASRs than Faster R-CNN across all vehicle speeds.
 At a speed of 15 km/h, Faster R-CNN achieves only a $77\%$ ASR.
 For classifiers, the ASRs for all four models remains above $93\%$ when the vehicle speed is below 10 km/h.
 Notably, ResNet50 and CNN maintain stable ASRs, while other models experience a significant drop in ASRs when the speed exceeds 10 km/h.
 This decline is attributed to rapid changes in the angle of the traffic sign and reflections from the fluorescent material, which make it more challenging for the models to maintain accurate detection as speed increases.